antarctica/bas-style-kit-pug-templates/README.md

 ### Quickstart

+#### Standard page

-To use a standard page layout, create an application layout (e.g. `layouts/app.pug`) with the following:
+To create a page in an application or website based on the standard BAS page structure, create an application layout (e.g. `layouts/app.pug`) with the following:

 ```pug
 extends ../node_modules/@antarctica/bas-style-kit-pug-templates/layouts/bas-style-kit/bsk--standard.pug